rydmike/flex_color_picker/README.md

 set of recently selected colors.
 Potentially the callback for the recently used colors lists could be added to the `showColorPickerDialog`'s exposed APIs, it is however currently not exposed.

-In many cases when you just need to open a picker dialog, to select a color, or cancel the selection and move on, this version offers a simpler API for that.
+In many cases, when you just need to open a picker dialog to select a color and move on, this version offers a simpler API for that.
 Under the hood it is just a wrapper for the other version with the on change callbacks.
 It thus shares all other properties and features with the `ColorPicker`, combined with its `showPickerDialog` method.

-The `showColorPickerDialog` dialog demo in the default example app shown earlier [here](#dialog-colorpicker-function) explains how to use the built-in [ColorPicker(...).showColorPickerDialog](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/showColorPickerDialog.html) function.
+The `showColorPickerDialog` dialog demo in the default example app shown [earlier](#dialog-colorpicker-function), explains how to use the built-in [ColorPicker(...).showColorPickerDialog](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/showColorPickerDialog.html) function.

 Since the properties `elevation` and `title`, in the `showPickerDialog` method would collide with the same named ones in the `ColorPicker`, the dialog's elevation and title in `showColorPickerDialog` are instead called `dailogElevation` and `dialogTitle`.
-This is to avoid the property name conflict when they are present in the same function.
+This is to avoid name conflicts when they are present in the same function.

 # Desktop and Web Ready